cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Deserialization is different from encoding in that only certain strings (namely, those output by the serialization procedure) can be deserialized.
-In contrast, this document is concerned with encodings from arbitrary bit strings to elliptic curve points.
+In contrast, this document is concerned with encodings from arbitrary strings to elliptic curve points.
 This document does not cover serialization or deserialization.